Struggling to choose the right AI coding assistant?

 What they do:

 The best AI coding tool depends on what you're building and how you work.
-After considering 15+ platforms, here are our top picks:
+After testing 20+ platforms, here are our top picks:

 Who it's for: Developers who want access to multiple AI models in one platform